 >Duration walk: 1.5 – 2 hours

-> Follow the route and sights on the map here
+>Follow the route and sights on the map

-Let’s start by ticking off the first item of your London bucket list: Buckingham Palace.
+Let’s start by ticking off the first item of your bucket list with things to do in London: Buckingham Palace.
 99.9% of the tourists who book a Dutch-language tour with me are eager to see the Queen’s home.
 And to see the Changing of the Guards of course.
 Would you also like to attend this ceremony?
 Then have a look at the information on this page.

 You can access the palace from several directions, but I always approach it from Trafalgar Square.
 (More about this on day 2.)
 Walk underneath the elegant Admiralty Arch and keep going straight ahead on The Mall.
 If you continue on this road, you’ll walk straight into Buckingham Palace.
 Well, not through the front door though!